 Artex Removal Cost

-• How to find and hire an artex removal expert
+• How to find and hire a local artex removal specialist in the UK.

 Do you have Artex which you are looking to remove from your home?

-For such reasons homes which are dated anywhere from 1970 or later will typically have to get some Artex removed when refurbing the home.
+For such reasons, some older homes will have to have Artex removed when refurbishing the home.

-In some instances you can simply apply a coat or sealant above it if it is found that asbestos is not present.
-In these instances, a coating will usually run anywhere from £150-£250 for smaller roofs/ceilings in a home.
+In some instances, you can simply apply a coat or sealant above it if it is found that asbestos is not present.
+In these instances, a coating will usually run anywhere from £150 to £250 for smaller roofs/ceilings in a home.

 Whether it is ultimately removal or simply covering up the Artex in the home, it is important to hire the right professionals for the job.

-Before attempting a DIY sealing job consider a few of the aspects below in order to help you find the best-licensed professionals and those who truly understand the dangers of Artex and asbestos to perform the removal.
+Before attempting a DIY sealing job consider a few of the aspects below in order to help you find the best-licensed professionals and those who truly understand the dangers of Artex and asbestos removal.

 Artex Removal Prices